backstage/backstage/docs/features/software-catalog/life-of-an-entity.md

 - The child entity is _not_ removed from the catalog, but stays around until explicitly deleted via the catalog API, or "reclaimed" by the original parent or another parent starting to reference it.
-- The child entity stops being subjected to regular processing, frozen in time.
 - The catalog page in Backstage for the child entity detects the new annotation and informs users about the orphan status.

 Orphaning can occur in several different scenarios.
-One common cause is that the end user edited a corresponding catalog catalog-info YAML file removing the entity's entry, or in the case of a `Location` entity, removed the target row pointing to the file containing the file.
+One common cause is that the end user edited a corresponding catalog catalog-info YAML file removing the entity's entry.
+In the case of a `Location` parent entity, orphaning can happen if removing the target line pointing to the file containing the child entity.
 Another common cause is large batch processors such as the ones that crawl through remote systems looking for entities, no longer finding something that it used to find before.
 Maybe the data was moved, or deleted, in the remote system.
 So for example when a person leaves the company an LDAP org discovery processor might leave an orphaned `User` entity behind.
+Note that this only applies to processors - ingestion that happens using entity providers work differently, described below.

 > Note that removing a file, or accidentally corrupting a file so that it cannot
 > be read successfully, does _not_ lead to orphaning.
 Hard errors, including the